razorzibra-dot/trialram/PRODUCT_SALES_FORM_USER_GUIDE.md

 **Solution**:
 - You don't have permission to create/edit sales
 - Contact your system administrator
-- Request the "manage_product_sales" permission
+- Request the "crm:product-sale:record:update" permission

 ## FAQ